devopswroclaw/devopswroclaw/ideas_for_presentations.md

 - Azure cloud
 - DevOps tools in a cloud – own tools presentation
 - The role of proper metrics
-- Version control strategies and their consequences
+- Version control strategies and their consequences – AK@Gigaset

 Talks we would like to hear
 ===========================